mlrun/demos/faces/streamlit/README.md

-# Deployment of a Streamlit Dashboard for Labeling and Browsing Collected Images
+# Deploying a Streamlit Image-Management Dashboard

 Perform the following steps to deploy an interactive [Streamlit](Streamlit) dashboard for classifying (labeling) and browsing collected images in your Iguazio Data Science Platform (**"the platform"**) environment: